Ren'Py vs Pixi’VN

 Making a comparison between Ren'Py and Pixi’VN is necessary because Ren'Py is currently the most widely used engine for creating visual novels.

-(This comparison was made by the Pixi’VN team, trying to be unbiased.
-If you disagree with this comparison or if you think other features should be compared, create an new discussion.)
+This comparison was made by the Pixi’VN team, aiming to be unbiased.
+If you disagree with this comparison or think other features should be compared, create a new discussion.

 What is Ren'Py?